Enumeration of cyclic permutations in vector grid classes: Background

-We refer to the set of equivalence classes $[s]$ of the cyclic rotations of the word $s$ as \textit{necklaces} and denote it by $\overline{\W}_k(n)$.
+We refer to the set $\{[s]: s\in \W_k(n)\}$ as the set of \textit{necklaces} of length $n$ on $k$ letters and denote it by $\overline{\W}_k(n)$.
 A necklace $[s]$ is called \textit{$r$-periodic} (respectively, \textit{primitive}) if a representative $s$ of the equivalence class is $r$-periodic (respectively, primitive).
-Let $N_k(n)$ denote the set of primitive necklaces on $k$ letters of length $n$ and let $L_k(n)$ denote the number of such necklaces.
+Let $\N_k(n)$ denote the set of primitive necklaces on $k$ letters of length $n$, and let $L_k(n)$ denote the number of such necklaces.
+(This notation is standard as $L_k(n)$ is the number of \textit{Lyndon words}, where a Lyndon word refers to a specific representative of a given necklace.)
+The following proposition is well-known and is easily shown using M\"obius inversion.
+We let $\mu$ denote the number-theoretic M\"obius function. \begin{prop} If $n\geq 1$, the number of necklaces of length $n$ on $k$ letters is equal to